Detecting High-Potential SMEs with Heterogeneous Graph Neural Networks: Related Work

 \subsection{Graph Neural Networks for Economic Applications}

 Graph-based learning has been increasingly applied to economic and financial prediction tasks.
 Kipf and Welling~\cite{kipf2017semi} introduced Graph Convolutional Networks (GCNs) for semi-supervised node classification, and subsequent architectures including GAT~\cite{velickovic2018graph} and GraphSAGE~\cite{hamilton2017inductive} have been applied to fraud detection, credit scoring, and supply chain analysis.
 Zhou et al.~\cite{zhou2020graph} provide a comprehensive survey of GNN architectures and applications.
+Recent work has also explored GNN-driven hierarchical mining strategies for complex imbalanced datasets~\cite{qi2025graph}, a challenge relevant to our setting where Phase~II recipients constitute a minority class.

 In the context of firm-level prediction, GNNs can leverage corporate networks, ownership structures, and industry co-membership graphs to augment tabular features.
 However, most economic applications of GNNs operate on homogeneous graphs and rely on proprietary data.
 Our work addresses both limitations: we use a heterogeneous graph that explicitly models different entity types and their distinct relations, and we rely exclusively on publicly available grant program data.